samereberlin/LibroJS/README.md

 ```

-## Key pressed callbacks:
+## Keyboard callbacks:
-Key pressed callbacks are useful to set page shortcut keys, for example if we want to navigate between the available pages using left/right keys, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex06.0_onKeyDown.html#firstPage" target="_blank">live preview</a>):
+Keyboard callbacks are useful to set page shortcut keys, for example if we want to navigate between the available pages using left/right keys, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex06.0_onKeyDown.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">